kyma-project/rafter/cmd/manager/README.md

 ## Development

 There is a unified way of testing all changes in Rafter components.
-For details on how to run unit and integration tests, read [this](../../docs/development-guide.md) development guide.
+For details on how to run unit, integration, and MinIO Gateway tests, read [this](../../docs/development-guide.md) development guide.